NemoOudeis/nemo.oudeis.fyi/content/posts/covid-lessons.md

 ## Working on your own at home is hard

 We all expected problems.

+> Working from home is becoming increasingly tough.
+I think I’m going to have to invest in a proper desk chair, new desk and another apartment.
+The kids are driving me crazy.

 First went through the honeymoon period of remote work: giddily enjoying no-pants-meetings, getting more rest from sleeping in instead of commuting and feeling half-guilty-half-happy about skipping shower and makeup/grooming yet another day ("I'll do it tomorrow, I promise" I lie to myself...).

 Now some very real and unexpected problems have caught up with us.
 How's your back today?
 At the end of every day my lumbar spine feels like a dried up earthworm, scorched by the mid-summer sun.
 Barely anybody has a desk, chair and monitor setup that is meant for a full day of work (avid video gamers seem no be the rare exception).
 It's an easy problem we can solve with money - but only in some cases.
 Many have chosen an apartment or house that does not have the space for a proper work setup - that's just a reality of Tokyo real estate.
 If I had to chose between a living room sofa and a desk I'd go for the sofa 9 out of 8 times.